Shirley MacLaine honored with AFI lifetime award

 She reminisced about her childhood and her parents, and told the audience to “listen to the women in our lives.”
 She also thanked “the men, for the feminine in themselves.”

 MacLaine was the AFI award’s 40th recipient.
-The ceremony will be broadcast by cable network TVLand on June 24.
+The ceremony will be broadcast by cable network TVLand o n June 24.
+(Editing by Bob Tourtellotte and Dale Hudson)